MohamedAYasin/ml-database_design/Models/README.md

 - **Evaluate Model Performance**: The model's accuracy is calculated, and the results are displayed with a classification report and a confusion matrix.

 ### Key Performance Metrics:
-- **Accuracy**: The model’s overall prediction accuracy is computed and displayed.
+- **Accuracy**: The model’s overall prediction accuracy is computed and displayed in the prediction notebook.
 - **Classification Report**: A report detailing precision, recall, and F1 score for each predicted class.
 - **Confusion Matrix**: A matrix that shows the true positive, false positive, true negative, and false negative predictions for a more detailed performance analysis.